rajkumarr1977/Power_BI/README.md

       • Objective: Analyze and visualize employee data to gain insights into the employee demographics and workforce.

-      • Key Focus Areas: Explore employee status, job titles, gender distribution, and other relevant factors that can help understand our employee base better.
+      • Key Focus Areas: Explore employee status, job titles, gender distribution, and other relevant factors that can help understand the employee base better.

  3. Shifts CSV: